Roberta Helmer: Biography

 Roberta Helmer was born in Dayton, Ohio, a descendant of American Revolutionary War hero Adam Helmer.
 She attended the University of Pennsylvania and Ohio State University, where she learned to speak fluent Chinese, French, and Japanese.

-After receiving a doctorate in classical Chinese literature from Ohio State, Helmer became a translator, and was once nearly arrested when her European employer asker her to escort two ladies of dubious virtue into China's State Guest House.
+After receiving a doctorate in classical Chinese literature from Ohio State, Helmer became a translator, and was once nearly arrested when her European employer asked her to escort two ladies of dubious virtue into China's State Guest House.
 She later worked as a consultant to the National Geographic Society and the American Museum of Natural History.

 Helmer's first writing attempts focuses on Chinese art and culture.
-After numerous interviewes with puppeteers, sculptors, painters, and other artists who explained some of their centuries-old skills, Helmer write four non-fiction books.
+After numerous interviews with puppeteers, sculptors, painters, and other artists who explained some of their centuries-old skills, Helmer wrote four non-fiction books.
 Her first historical romance, a Regency, was rejected by the first editor who received it because it did not strictly adhere to the current Regency convention.
 The following week, two other editors asked to represent her, and that first novel sold in 1990 in only six days.
 She has since authored five additional historical romances, nine contemporary romantic suspense novels, and seven paranormal romances.

 Helmer's novels, which are always laced with humor and passion, feature smart, stubborn women and tough men who embark on adventures.
 Many of her historical romances tell stories about outsiders who must struggle to fit in.
 Her novels are popular worldwide, and have been translated into eight languages.